$\textit{Ab Initio}$ Exact Calculation of Strongly Correlated Nucleonic Matter

-Our primary finding is that high-order many-body correlations, largely neglected in other methods, play a crucial role in describing nuclear matter saturation.
-For modern N$^2$LO chiral interactions, the energy contribution from these correlations is found to be several MeV, a magnitude comparable to the theoretical uncertainty of the chiral expansion itself, indicating that SNM is much more strongly correlated than expected.
-The present work also demonstrates a significant advance in resolving the long-standing problem to simultaneously describe the bulk properties of finite nuclei and infinite nuclear matter from a single Hamiltonian with the $\Delta$-full interaction.
-The FCIQMC as a robust tool to predict nuclear EoS establishes a reliable link between microscopic nuclear forces and the astrophysical observables of neutron stars.
+Our primary finding is that high-order many-body correlations, largely truncated in other methods, play a crucial role in describing nuclear matter saturation.
+For the hard chiral interaction such as N$^2$LO(H{\"u}ther)~\cite{HUTHER2020135651}, the energy contribution from these correlations is found to be strikingly large up to 40 MeV at 2.0$\rho_0$, a magnitude comparable to the theoretical uncertainty of the chiral expansion itself, indicating that SNM is much more strongly correlated than expected.
+By eliminating many-body uncertainties, this work makes a substantial step in resolving the long-standing problem to simultaneously describe the bulk properties of finite nuclei and infinite nuclear matter from a single Hamiltonian.
+The FCIQMC as a robust tool to predict nuclear EoS also establishes a reliable link between microscopic nuclear forces and the astrophysical observables of neutron stars.

 The capability of FCIQMC to controllably capture correlations to all orders opens new frontiers in \textit{ab initio} nuclear physics.
 It enables a clear separation of Hamiltonian versus many-body uncertainties, which is crucial for guiding the development of the next generation of high-precision interactions.
 Furthermore, applying FCIQMC to other frameworks will greatly advance \textit{ab initio} calculations of finite nuclei, nuclear reactions, and electroweak processes, with considerable impacts on our understanding of phenomena across nuclear physics and astrophysics.